Aéropostale (clothing brand)

 Aéropostale Inc., is an American shopping mall–based retailer of casual apparel and accessories, principally aimed at young adults and teenagers.
-Aéropostale maintains control over its proprietary brands by designing, sourcing, marketing, and selling all of its own merchandise.
-The company sells via Aéropostale stores in the United States and through its e-commerce site.
+It was created by Macy's and, after a bankruptcy in 2016, is currently owned by Catalyst Brands, which also owns several other well-known brands, including Brooks Brothers, Eddie Bauer, JCPenney, Lucky Brand Jeans, and Nautica.
+The company sells its products through Aéropostale retail stores, its website, and third-party retailers, such as Target in the United States.

-Aéropostale's licensees operate Aéropostale and P.S. from Aéropostale locations in the Middle East, Asia, Europe, and Latin America.
+Licensees operate Aéropostale and P.S. from Aéropostale locations in the Middle East, Asia, Europe, and Latin America.

-The first Aéropostale stores were opened in 1987 by R H Macy & Co. in Thousand Oaks, California, and in Short Hills, New Jersey.
+The first Aéropostale stores were opened in 1987 by R H Macy & Co. in Thousand Oaks, California, and Short Hills, New Jersey.

 Pronunciation

 Many different pronunciations of the brand name have developed in the United States: arrow-PAUSE-tall, arrow-PUS-tall-ee etc..
-According to a video posted by the company on YouTube, the English pronunciation is a simplified version of the French word, which means "French airmail service."
+According to a video posted by the company on YouTube, the English pronunciation is a simplified version of the French word for "airmail service".
 In French, it's /a e ʁɔ pɔs ˈtal/.
 In English, it's /ˌɛər oʊ poʊ ˈstɒl/ or, in spelling pronunciation, "arrow-post-ALL."

 Subsidiaries

 The now-defunct P.S. from Aéropostale began in 2009, and originally only offered apparel at value prices to the 7–12 age market.
 In winter of 2011, P.S. added apparel for three-, four-, five- and six-year-olds to their collections, being introduced with the holiday clothing.
 Beginning in November 2013, the Bethany Mota collection was added to Aéropostale stores, featuring clothing and accessories designed by American video blogger Bethany Mota.
 Also beginning in the fall of 2013, the Live Love Dream collection (LLD) was added to Aéropostale stores.
 Live Love Dream features lounge and activewear geared to girls.
 The company also offered a secondary brand called Jimmy'Z that focused on surf and skater clothing.
 The 14 stores were branded as more upscale with higher price points than its parent chain.
 The company closed all Jimmy'Z in fiscal 2009.

-In October 2014, the company launched their latest collection, United XXVI, which features clothing with an edgier look.
-The company works with video bloggers Nash Grier, Hayes Grier, and Cameron Dallas to create these looks based on the type of clothing the boys enjoy.

 Aéropostale currently has the following brands for girls: Free State, Hobie, Invite Only, Junie & Jade, Lorimer, Map to Mars, The Bikini Lab, United XXVI.
 And for boys: Free State, United XXVI.